120002 - Monitoraggio faunistico sistemico

 Frontal lessons

-Applied population biology: demography, spatiotemporal dynamics and relationships with the environment.
-Structure and dynamics of populations: implications for conservation and management.
-Distribution models, spatial analysis, and quantification of relationships with the environment.
+General concepts and terminology of wildlife monitoring, main European and Italian regulations.
+Population biology applied: demography, spatio-temporal dynamics, and relationships with the environment.
+Population structure and dynamics: implications for conservation and management.
+Distribution models, spatial analysis, and quantification of environmental relationships.

 Data collection: sampling techniques, statistical independence, database creation.